A 5* self-catering holiday home set amidst lawns and trees just 8 miles from the Atlantic

 This short film made for Clearview Stoves by Dom Mafham provides some idea of Parnacott prior to cerain repairs being undertaken.
 Everytime I watch it, it reminds me not to act with dogs or stoves!!
 The reference to my great grandfather is a slip of the tongue; I was actually referring to my great-great grandfather.
 Moreover, Parnacott is about 425 years old and not, yet, 500!
 Our eldest miniature schnauzer, Nellie, is, very sadly, no longer with us.

-‘One Man and his Stove’
+‘One Man, 3 dogs and a Stove’